In this guide, I’m going to show you how to emphasize words.

 - on a blog post, where your traffic is mostly cold, you want to keep people reading for longer periods of time (Google likes it).
 So here, using more emphasis makes a lot of sense.

-- on a text-only email sequence or a sales page, you don’t need to convince people to read that much – their probably already subscribed to your newsletter.
+- on a text-only email sequence or a sales page, you don’t need to convince people to read that much – they’re probably already subscribed to your newsletter.
 They know you and your content.
 Going for longer paragraphs and less emphasis is probably the way to go.

 But as usual: it will depend on your brand and personality.